olisto/app-demo-unifiedcontrols/README.md

   title: Text.
 Human readable title
   description: Text.
 Extensive description for the channel.
   images: Map.
 Contains:
-    logo: name of the logo image.
-Images are provided as colorless SVG's.
+    logo: String.
+Name of the logo image.
+Most logo's are provided as colorless SVG's.
+Name should be inserted in: /api/v1/files/{name} to obtain the full URI.
+    header: String.
+Name of the image suitable as a page header.
+Provided as jpeg or png.
 Name should be inserted in: /api/v1/files/{name} to obtain the full URI.
   color: String.
 HTML color code to be used for materials related to this channel.
 unitTypes: Array of Objects.
 Descriptions for each type of unit offered by the channel.
 Will only include types that fullfill the requested classes & traits
   id: String.